 Even though emergency compensation programs are fully funded by the federal government and do not impact the solvency level of the trust fund, some historical aspects remain relevant.
-Since 1961 and closing with the Cares Act ending in 2021 in about 20 occasions the state has participated in some flavor of emergency compensation or additional benefits, either for EB or in some other combination of UC (refer to Table 10).
+From 1961 to the end of the CARES Act in 2021, Idaho has participated in some version of emergency compensation or additional benefits about 20 times, either for EB or in some other combination of EUC (Table 10).

-The most recent additional compensation programs started in 2020 with the Cares Act providing additional unemployment benefits under the FPUC program in the form of \$600 and \$300 weekly checks to 21,975 people for 305,612 weeks paid in the amount of \$88,105,786.
+The most recent additional compensation programs started in 2020 with the CARES Act, which provided additional unemployment benefits under the FPUC program in the form of \$600 and under the CAA of \$300 weekly checks to about 154,000 claimants in the amount of \$716.9 million.
 Comparatively, during the Great Recession claimants received an extra \$25 in weekly checks.